-The Australian Honours and Awards Branch, operating under the OOSGG, is located at Government House, Canberra and was established in 1975 when a distinctive Australian honours system was instituted.
+The Australian Honours and Awards Branch within the OOSGG is located at Government House, Canberra and was established in 1975 when a distinctive Australian honours system was instituted.
 Its role is to provide the support necessary for the Governor-General to carry out responsibilities relating to the independent administration of the Australian honours and awards system.

-The Branch works with the Department of the Prime Minister and Cabinet, the OOSGG's portfolio agency, on matters including policy, administration and promotion of Australian honours and awards.
+The Branch works with the Department of the Prime Minister and Cabinet on matters including policy, administration and promotion of Australian honours and awards.